Returning Student Housing Selection

 Information for Parents and Legal Guardians

-Housing selection for students who form a group occurs between March 27th and April 14th.
-The deadline for current students to choose housing is Friday April 21st.
-After April 21st, Residence Life will conclude that any student who has not selected housing has made other arrangements, even if they paid the $500 housing verification payment.
+Housing selection for students who form a group occurs between March 26th and April 13th.
+The deadline for current students to choose housing is Friday April 20th.
+After April 20th, Residence Life will conclude that any student who has not selected housing has made other arrangements, even if they paid the non-refundable $500 housing verification payment.
 Residence Life does not automatically assign housing to students who do not complete the housing selection process.

 IMPORTANT DATES AND DEADLINES

-March 8, 2017 - Housing Vericiation Payment Due
+March 14, 2018 - Non-Refundable Housing Vericiation Payment Due

-August 26th and 27th - Housing opens for the Fall for returning students.
+August 25th and 26th - Housing opens for the Fall for returning students.

 FREQUENTLY ASKED QUESTIONS